COST Action TU 1405 – GABI Short Course

 The course will be valuable for civil engineers and urban project managers who have no experience with thermoactive practices as well as for those who have been already involved in a project including thermoactive geostructures.

-Instructors – S. Burlon, IFSTTAR, France – F. Loveridge, Leeds University, UK – A. Michopoulos, Cyprus University of Technology, Cyprus – A. Rotta Loria, EPFL, Switzerland
+Instructors – S. Burlon, IFSTTAR, France – S. Javed, Lund University, Sweden – A. Michopoulos, Cyprus University of Technology, Cyprus – D. Pahud, School of Management and Engineering, Vaud, Switzerland – A. Rotta Loria, EPFL, Switzerland

 9.00-9.20 Registration – Welcome